rsnodgrass/pyadtpulse/README.md

 ## WARNING

-Do not refresh status of sensors often as the ADT service is not designed for high volume requests.
-E.g. updating every 5 minutes, not seconds.
+Do not reauthenticate to the ADT service frequently as ADT's service is not designed for high volume requests.
+E.g. every 5 minutes, not seconds.
 Keep your authenticated session to avoid logging in repeatedly.

 ## Installation